Paul-Folbrecht-zz/cruise-pricing/README.md

-The preferred way to run is to create an Intellij Idea project from the .sbt file, then run the two unit tests (PricingSpec and PromotionsSpec).
+The preferred way to run is to create an Intellij Idea project from the .sbt file, then run the two unit tests (PricingSpec and PromotionsSpec) from the IDE.

 Runnable objects are also provided.
 From the command line: